-Prior to measurements, individual insects were stored for 24 hours in containers filled with mesocosm water that had been filtered using 20μm mesh nets and held at ambient temperature.
+Prior to measurements, individual insects were stored for 24 hours in containers filled with mesocosm water that had been filtered using 20μm mesh nets and held at ambient temperature and daylight?.
 This allowed for gut clearing of all taxa, since digestion status can affect respiration rates.
 Individuals were acclimated to acute experimental temperatures for 15 minutes prior to respiration measurements to avoid a shock response; insects were placed in a plastic container filled with 100ml of filtered pond water at ambient temperature, which was then placed in a water bath set to the acute temperature.
 This allowed the water inside the container to reach the acute temperature within ~15 minutes.

 For each respiration trial, eight glass vials were filled with filtered air-saturated water from the local mesocosms, which was kept at the experimental temperature.
 A magnetic stir bar maintained mixing of the water column in each glass vial, and a small mesh screen was placed in between the stir bar and the organism to avoid stressing the organism.
 One individual was placed into each of seven glass vials, while the eighth vial contained filtered water only and thus served as a control to account for sensor drift and the oxygen changes due to microorganisms in the mesocosm water.
 All vials were then sealed and fully immersed in a water bath set to the experimental temperature.
 Individuals were only used once.

 Oxygen concentration was measured during three periods of ~30 seconds each (logging every second) using an oxygen microelectrode (MicroResp, Unisense, Denmark) fitted through a capillary in the lid of each vial.
-Oxygen concentrations were not allowed to drop below 70% of the starting value, to avoid stressing the insects.
+Oxygen concentrations were not allowed to drop below 70% of the starting value, to minimize stress to the insects.
 The oxygen consumption rate of each individual was calculated as the slope through all of the data points, and was corrected for differences in vial volume and the oxygen concentration in the control vial from each trial.
 The body size of each individual was measured using a dissecting microscope and converted to dry mass using length-weight relationships measured for taxa from our sites (Supplementary methods).

-Modelling
+Modelling and model fitting